MomsFriendlyDevCo/Mongoosy/README.md

 ------------------------
 Configuring the initial connection options in Mongoose can be a pain.
 Mongoosy ships with all the latest Mongoose switches tuned to their correct values, preventing any depreciation warnings.

+**NOTE:** `mongoosy.connect()` and `mongoosy.compileModels()` need to be called seperately.
+This is so calls to schema construction can be buffered with additional hooks and virtuals declared before the entire schema structure is ready to compile.

 ObjectIds are always strings
 ----------------------------